 But researchers found weight training programs do more than originally thought.
 Patients who worked out for just an hour a week, saw between a 40-70% reduction in heart attacks and stroke.
 That number remained the same, even when patients failed to perform the suggested amount of cardio every week.

 The data came from the Cooper Clinic in Dallas, where they have annual checkup information on thousands of men and women.
 A total of 12,591 records were used to tabulate the results including detailed questionnaires about patients exercise habits and health.
 The average age of the patient was 47 and they had to have visited the clinic at least twice, between the years of 1987 and 2006.

-Researchers discovered the greatest benefit happened for people who exercises twice a week, for a total of at least an hour.
+Researchers discovered the greatest benefit happened for people who exercise twice a week, for a total of at least an hour.
 More exercise didn't hurt, it just didn't provide much greater protective benefit.

 Researchers did not get details on the specific types of exercises people were doing, how much weight they used or how many reps they performed.
 They were only interested if they engaged in weight lifting activities or not.
 But the results show the patients didn't have to do much, to realize a huge benefit.
 Who can't spare the time to exercise for just 30 minutes, twice a week?

 There are other factors, that researchers think weight-training benefited, that contributed to the results.
 People with more muscle burn more calories, so they weigh less and that helps prevent strokes.
 Regular exercise also strengthens the heart, which reduces the chances of a heart attack.